Michaela-1225/0173-CW2/README.md

 ## Overview

-The original study applies an Attention U-Net architecture to large-scale forest segmentation tasks using Sentinel-2 imagery.
+The original study by John and Zhang (2022) applies an Attention U-Net architecture to large-scale forest segmentation tasks using Sentinel-2 imagery.
 In this coursework, the methodology is transferred to a new geographic and semantic context characterised by:

 - Urban–rural mixed land cover